CobreGratis/bielsystems.github.com/README.md

 Then after setting things up, run: ```npm install``` on the folder of the project.
 This will download the grunt dependencies.

-### Usage

-Run ```grunt watch```on the folder of the project to start Grunt.
-It will watch for any changes on the files in the ```javascripts/source``` folder.
-The javascript will be concatenated and minified into ```javascripts/application.min.js```.

-**DO NOT ALTER THESE COMPILED FILES AND COMMIT THEM, ALWAYS USE THE COMPILER FIRST!
+### DO NOT ALTER THESE COMPILED FILES AND COMMIT THEM, ALWAYS USE THE COMPILER FIRST!
 DO YOU HEAR ME?!**

-Alternatively, if you don't have Node.js installed you can still use Compass to compile the css, but the javascript process will need to be done manually.

 ## Problem with SASS+Git